Accounting & Bookkeeping

 The average accounting firm manages 8 different tools.
 That number frightens a lot of practitioners — it feels like complexity layered on complexity.
 But the right 4-5 tools, properly connected, create a workflow that’s simpler to operate than a manual process with fewer tools.

-Here’s the core stack I recommend for a CAS practice:
+Here’s a core stack for a CAS practice:

 Xero or QuickBooks Online — the accounting engine.
 This is where the general ledger lives, where bank feeds connect, and where auto-categorization rules execute.
 Both platforms are mature and capable for CAS work.
-I slightly prefer Xero for multi-entity practices and QBO for single-entity small businesses, but the difference is minor.
+Xero tends to suit multi-entity practices and QBO single-entity small businesses, but the difference is minor.

 Dext (formerly Receipt Bank) — receipt capture and document processing.
 Clients photograph receipts or forward email receipts.
 Dext extracts data and pushes it into Xero/QBO.
 The OCR accuracy is excellent for standard receipts and invoices.

 Aero Workflow (or Karbon, or TaxDome) — practice management and workflow tracking.
 This is your operational backbone.
 Every client has a recurring workflow with defined tasks, deadlines, and status tracking.
-Without this, you’re tracking 38 clients in your head or on a spreadsheet, and things will fall through the cracks.
+Without this, you’re tracking dozens of clients in your head or on a spreadsheet, and things fall through the cracks.

 Gmail — client communication hub.
 All client emails flow through a monitored system.
 Auto-replies confirm receipt.
 Templates handle standard communications.
 Integration with your workflow tool logs client interactions against the relevant work item.